 A dual hook swing will be much more comfortable for most people than a single hook swing.
 The reason for this is that you can install your mounting points at a much further apart than with of any single hook.
 A normal single hook swing has a spreader bar that creates the width of the swing.
 These bars can range from 14 inches to 24 inches.
 The narrower a swing is, the more it will pinch in on your hips.
 Wider is more comfortable than narrow, and this is especially true for anyone with hips, curves or plus size.
 A dual hook swing can have the mounting points installed 30 or even 40 inches wide which will eliminate the pressure on your hips and give you a much more enjoyable experience.

-Now all swings are relatively safe.
+All swings are relatively safe.
 But for me, I am just a jumpy person.
 The first time I was in a swing and laid back, and it made a little creaking noise, I jumped a mile and thought I was going to die.
-Of course, I realize that is just not logical.
+Of course, I realize that is just not logical and I was just over reacting.
 Well, sex is a lot more fun if you can relax and enjoy the moment.
 For me, this comes from knowing I am safe above all.
-The dual hook swing has two safety advantages in my mind.
+The dual hook swing has two important safety advantages.

 Additionally, having two mounting points eliminates the need for a spreader bar.
 The spreader bars on single hook swings range from 7 to 10 pounds.
 For me, when I am trying to relax, just the idea of having this heavy bar over my head makes me a little tense.
 I like knowing that if I have messed up and installed my swing poorly, I am not going to pay for it by getting whacked by a steel bar.
 So for me, a dual hook is the only way to go.